top of page

 Q) If it is just a backpack, do you mean a regular backpack (like a school bag) or a larger hiking/camping backpack?

 A) A school backpack will probably be too small, but if you can get it all in there then that would be just awesome!
 But you probably won't, but then again a big camping style backpack is probably too big as you won't need any room for camping gear.
 The bag will mainly just hold your clothes, water bottle, snacks, maybe a laptop; and souvenirs.
 (FYI camera drones ar enot permitted in India).
-Popular souvenirs are little Shiva or Ganesh statues and "Tapestries" (technically it's just a very pretty bed sheet) of which I have attached pics.
-Also attached is the 50 liter back pack i use; but the main thing i want you to notice about the backpack are its hip straps.
+Popular souvenirs are little Shiva or Ganesh statues and "Tapestries" (technically it's just a very nice bed sheets with a cool designs).
+I use a 50 liter back pack; but the main thing i want you to notice about the backpack are its hip straps.
 These are important as they put the weight of the bag on your hips instead of your shoulders.
 Usually there aren't any hip straps on small school type backpacks or the straps are just nylon with no padding; so be sure to get straps for both shoulders and hips that have some padding.

 Q) I don't need much but thinking of clothing for a month of yoga, sleeping and getting around in general, I'm trying to figure out how you all normally make that work.
 Lol.
 It could be as simple as only packing 2-3 outfits and wearing them over and over(?)

-A) For 4 weeks.
-I'd say 8 tops and bottoms, and lots of underwear (LOL), funny but true!
-I usually alternate between the same 2 pair of shorts throughout a week, but i usually go thru 2 to 3 T-shirts in a single day, so i bring like a dozen of those, as well.
+A) For 3.5 weeks.
+I'd say 9 tops (mostly t-shrits) and 6 bottoms (mostly shorts), and lots of underwear (LOL), funny but true!
+I usually alternate between the same 3 shorts throughout a week, but i usually go thru 2 to 3 T-shirts in a single day, so i bring to bring about 9 to 12.
 Bottom line (pun fully intended) you don't want sweaty clothes to stay on your skin too long or you run the risk of a rash.
 (But if you do get one, there is an ointment for that that you can buy there for about $1 and it clears it right up).
 Most of the places we go have two options: 1) wash your clothes in your bathroom or (2) pay to have someone wash them.
 This is usually about 20 rupees (.28 cents) per item.
 (Don't want to give them your underwear?
 That's fine, coz they usually don't want it either, and may tell you to keep it.)

 Q) Second, temperature/type of clothing.
 How is the temperature in India/Bali when we will be there and what do students normally wear?
 Are long pants/long sleeved tops recommended for every day?
 Anything in particular that we should bring for yoga practice?
 Would you consider long clothing to be too hot or is a good idea in general with mosquitos/bugs/whatever around?
 Any particular type of clothing to avoid (anything that might offend the culture)?

-A) India should be dry the whole time, but when we get to Bali the rainy season will have just ended and so it may be like Ohio in April; meaning that scattered showers could be a common thing, but this also keeps the temperature in Bali at that time of year at a very pleasant average of 79 degrees.
-If you burn easy wear very light long sleeves, but usually US clothing isn't light enough.
+A) India should be mostly dry, but there is a chance of some rainy days in Goa.
+If you burn easy, wear very light (and preferably white) long sleeves, but usually US clothing isn't light enough.
 So you might not bother to pack long sleeve shirts and just buy some super light materials in India.
 As for me, i am continually in a t-shirt and shorts, with a little sunscreen on the back of my neck and shoulders and forehead.
 FYI: Both Sunscreen and Mosquito repellent are cost about the same, or maybe even higher, in India than in the States.
 So this is something you might want to bring from home.
 If you can find a sunscreen that also doubles as a mosquito repellent please buy me some as well.

 Buy a shawl once you get there.
 Yes you can bring one from home as well, but buying there makes for a good practical souvenir and also helps the local markets.
 A woman showing a little cleavage in the west means little, but for some Indian men this can give them the impression that western women don't mind their advances.
 But besides the shawl, wear modest clothing in general.
 You will find that many other westerners that cross our paths do not do this, but just because they do not respect the modest culture we do not need to join them and thus re-enforce those stereotypes.

-For yoga classes our space will be private, so you can probably wear whatever you would wear to most any yoga class.
+For yoga classes, our space will be private so you can probably wear whatever you would wear to most typical yoga classes.
 However, skin has an interesting frequency.
 A lot of it can change the vibe of a class.
 So i ask that no more skin is showing than necessary for a comfy practice.
-(This means you too, guys.
-In other words, keep your shirts on.)
+(So, yes, even the guys need to keep their shirts on).

 bottom of page